Tams3d/T3D-GN-Presets/Readme.md

 - Fixed overhead with **UV To Mesh** and **UV Project** with high poly mesh
 - Removed internal dependencies in **Sweep Curve**
 - All curve primitives are made to use Curve Circle or Arc as default.
 Removes Resample Curve computation
+- `Deformers` work up to 35% faster and more stable.
 # 🎉 New Nodes, Features & Changes:

 ## New Nodes: